python-jsonschema/jsonschema/docs/validate.rst

 Type Checking
 -------------

-To handle JSON Schema's :validator:`type` property, a :class:`IValidator` uses an associated :class:`TypeChecker`.
+To handle JSON Schema's :validator:`type` property, a `IValidator` uses an associated `TypeChecker`.
 The type checker provides an immutable mapping between names of types and functions that can test if an instance is of that type.
-The defaults are suitable for most users - each of the predefined Validators (Draft3, Draft4) has a :class:`TypeChecker` that can correctly handle that draft.
+The defaults are suitable for most users - each of the predefined Validators (Draft3, Draft4) has a `TypeChecker` that can correctly handle that draft.

 See :ref:`validating-types` for an example of providing a custom type check.